dineshUmasankar/philly_house_predictor/README.md

 ![Market Value Spread/Skew](report_assets/market_value_spread.png)

-After applying the winsorsizing function with the larger percentile, you can see the distribution much more cleanly now, and it is much more appropriate to scale.
+After applying the winsorizing function with the larger percentile, you can see the distribution much more cleanly now, and it is much more appropriate to scale.
 ![Market Value Custom Winsorsized](report_assets/market_value_capped.png)

 Overall, at this point the data has been cleaned and there are no more categorical variables or missing values or any absurd outliers that remain in the data.
 Some features have also been engineered with additional values to provide some context in regard to their missing values, and some features were imputed with their average value for missing features.
 The specifics were mentioned above.
 At the end of this step, there are two files that are created: `filtered.csv` and `scaled.csv`.
 The first file is after we've filtered all of the missing values out and engineered/imputed some values for features, and scaled is after we've scaled select numerical columns.